Orientation

 The BSA at the end of the first year determines whether you may continue with your studies.
 The BSA is a decision by the Board of Examiners about the continuation of your studies, based on your study progress.

-The BSA this year is determined as follows:
+The BSA is determined as follows:

 Negative BSA